 Curtsy lunge vs. regular lunge

 Curtsy lunges and regular lunges are remarkably similar exercises, but there are some subtle yet important differences between the two.
-While both exercises primarily work your lower body, core muscles, and knee health.
+Both exercises primarily work your lower body, core muscles, and knee health.
 Curtsy lunges also strengthen your hamstrings and glutes a bit more than regular lunges do.
 Curtsy lunges also target your upper body a bit more than regular lunges do since you’ll be holding a dumbbell in each hand while performing this movement.
 Regular lunges, on the other hand, demand you hold your body weight with your arms and legs.
 A single-leg push done on a leg press machine is an excellent way to improve knee stability while still reaping the strength training advantages of a lunge.

-Step-by-step guide: how to do a curtsy lunge?
+How to do a curtsy lunge?

 Curtsy lunges with weights